Caper: Culinary

-Capers are an ingredient in tartar sauce.
+Capers are sometimes an ingredient in tartar sauce.
 They are often served with cold smoked salmon or cured salmon dishes, especially lox and cream cheese.
 Capers and caper berries are sometimes substituted for olives to garnish a martini.

 Capers are categorized and sold by their size, defined as follows, with the smallest sizes being the most desirable: non-pareil (up to 7 mm), surfines (7–8 mm), capucines (8–9 mm), capotes (9–11 mm), fines (11–13 mm), and grusas (14+ mm).
 If the caper bud is not picked, it flowers and produces a caper berry.
 The fruit can be pickled and then served as a Greek mezze.

 Caper leaves, which are hard to find outside of Greece or Cyprus, are used particularly in salads and fish dishes.
 They are pickled or boiled and preserved in jars with brine—like caper buds.

 Dried caper leaves are also used as a substitute for rennet in manufacturing high-quality cheese.